prax-1/LDR_with_MyDAQ/README.md

 - NI-MyDAQ: Data acquisition device used to interface between the physical setup and the computer.
 - LDR (Light Dependent Resistor): Sensing element that varies resistance based on incident light intensity.
 - Breadboard: Used for prototyping and creating the voltage divider circuit.
-- Op-Amp: Amplifies the signal from the voltage divider circuit for better sensitivity.
 - Resistors: Used in the voltage divider circuit to create a reference voltage.
 - LabView Software: Utilized for signal processing and displaying output on the computer screen.